-The estimated tonnage of transmission tower steel and components will be 66,450 tonnes with each transmission tower weighing approximately 23 tonnes (based on steel lattice transmission tower design).
+The estimated tonnage of transmission tower steel and components will be 56,610 tonnes with each transmission tower weighing approximately 30 tonnes (based on steel lattice transmission tower design).

-From Townsville, it is envisaged that movement to construction lay-down areas will be generally transported in Type 2 road trains (70 tonne capacity) along the Flinders or Barkly Highways or by rail along the Mount Isa Rail Line.
+From Townsville, it is envisaged that movement to construction lay-down areas will be generally transported in Type 2 road trains along the Flinders or Barkly Highways or by rail along the Mount Isa Rail Line.